 Coding Performance Measurements

 Measure impact on bitrate/PSNR using provided data (4 points, BD-rate).
+Proponents are encouraged to provide supplementary results at low and high QPs.
 In particular for coding tools that are mainly designed for improving perceptual quality, proponents are encouraged to provide additional quality metrics (such as MS-SSIM).

 Complexity Considerations